FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

   *  At least 2 should be Premier Members of FinOps Foundation
   *  At least 2 should be Consumers of the FOCUS work outputs and cloud billing data

-  FinOps GB designates all FOCUS Steering Committee members, and may add/remove FOCUS Steering Committee members to meet the criteria.
+  FinOps Foundation Governing Board designates all FOCUS Steering Committee members.
+The FinOps Foundation Governing Board may add/remove FOCUS Steering Committee members and reserve the right to alter the criteria.

 ### 2.2.3 Marketing Committee Team